JNRowe/rdial/doc/faq.rst

 :option:`--new` option to :command:`rdial start` is a fix for this common -- to me -- problem.

+The :command:`rdial switch` command is of related design.
+You can not use it when no task is running, and attempting to do so is probably a sign you've lost track of your state.
+I consider this to be a massive problem, and would rather not sidestep it by allowing :command:`rdial start` to stop running tasks.

 Where does the name :program:`rdial` come from?
 '''''''''''''''''''''''''''''''''''''''''''''''